 Two deba variants for larger-scale fish work.

-Mioroshi deba (210–300mm, lighter): A hybrid between deba and yanagiba — longer and thinner than a standard deba, for filleting larger fish (large mackerel, snapper, bass) more efficiently while retaining the robustness to push through spinal bones.
-Also serves home cooks or mid-range kitchens where having three specialized fish knives (oroshi deba, deba, yanagiba) is impractical — one knife handles both butchery and initial slicing.
+Mioroshi deba (210–300mm, lighter): a hybrid between the deba and the yanagiba, longer and thinner than a standard deba, for filleting larger fish (big mackerel, snapper, bass) more efficiently while keeping enough robustness to push through spinal bones.
+It also serves home cooks or mid-range kitchens where carrying three specialized fish knives (oroshi deba, deba, yanagiba) is impractical, since one knife handles both butchery and initial slicing.

-Oroshi deba (250–450mm, very heavy): For initial large-scale breakdown of very large fish — tuna sections, large whole fish at production scale — where weight and size are necessary for efficient work.
-10–30kg tuna at the restaurant level, large salmon, halibut.
-Rare in home contexts.
+Oroshi deba (250–450mm, very heavy): for the initial large-scale breakdown of very large fish, such as tuna sections and large whole fish at production scale, where weight and size are necessary for efficient work.
+Think 10–30kg tuna at the restaurant level, or large salmon and halibut.
+It is rare in home contexts.

 Fuguhiki